samlist21/Dewey/README.md

 - [ ] Remove all test and demonstration code that is not used.
 - [ ] Get autonomous mode working.
 Dewey drives around by itself.
 - [X] Add voice files for "Hello, I'm Dewey", "Excuse Me", "What is your Name?", "Can I take your picture?", "Say Cheese!","Bye, Bye - Dewey Sleeping now",etc.
-- [X] Should do a sudo apt-get upgrade.
-Done when Googly eyes installed.
+- [X] Should do a sudo apt-get upgrade when Googly eyes installed.
+Done
 - [ ] Get Dewey Video working
 - [ ] Add Microphone to Dewey
 - [ ] Get Dewey voice recognition working